RPegoud/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

+I'm currently studying in the [**Computational Statistics and Machine Learning MSc**](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/computational-statistics-and-machine-learning-msc) program at [**UCL**](https://www.ucl.ac.uk).
+I'm looking forward to pursue a PhD in Reinforcement Learning (RL) and am particularly interested in using methods from Open-Endedness to solve alignment from an RL perspective.
+For more details, feel free to take a look at my [**research proposal**](/uploads/Research_Proposal.pdf).

-I'm a part-time lecturer in Natural Language Processing at [EPF Engineering School](https://www.epf.fr) as well as an independent researcher in Reinforcement Learning.
+Previously, I was a lecturer at [EPF Engineering School](https://www.epf.fr) in charge of the Natural Language Processing module, while working on independent research in Reinforcement Learning.

 I completed an MEng in Data Engineering at [EPF Engineering School](https://www.epf.fr) during which I worked on anomaly detection in time series at [BMW](https://www.bmwgroup.jobs/de/en.html) and multilingual text classification at [CEWE](https://www.cewe.fr).

-In September 2024, I will join the [Computational Statistics and Machine Learning MSc](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/computational-statistics-and-machine-learning-msc) at [UCL](https://www.ucl.ac.uk).
 {style="text-align: justify;"}